wangxj03/wangxj03.github.io/content/posts/2024-11-08-schema-generation/index.md

 ## Automating Schema Generation with Python Inspection

 While manual schema creation is straightforward for simple functions, maintaining these definitions can become tedious and error-prone as the number or complexity of functions grows.
-Automating schema generation will be a more scalable solution.
+Automating schema generation is a more scalable solution.
 Python’s built-in `inspect` module allows us to peek into function signatures and automatically generate these schemas.
 OpenAI's [Swarm](https://github.com/openai/swarm/tree/main) framework offers a reference implementation for this approach.

 ```python
 def function_to_json(func) -> dict: